Skip to main content

 Family Immigration Guide

-How outland differs from inland, which visa office processes your application, visiting during processing, and the ~12 month timeline.
+How outland differs from inland, which visa office processes your application, visiting during processing, and how to check the current timeline using the IRCC processing-times tool.

 FactorOutlandInland